 Beyond social activities, it soon became very clear that there was also a great need for on-the-job training and employment opportunities for members of the English-speaking community with special needs.
 Both students and young adults alike required support in finding adapted workplaces.
 Consultations with various community groups on this matter led to the creation of a specialized work platform called SNACS Entrepreneurs’ Catering Service.

-Phase III – Future Learning Platforms
+Phase III – Present and Future Learning Platforms

 We are also actively exploring other vocational prospects suitable to those with special needs, such as residential cleaning and gardening, and would like to develop other work platforms in these areas.
 Contact Us for more details, or Make a Donation today and YOU can help make this dream come true!